bugratorusdag/Bot-Detection-Systems/Model3/README.txt

 The modules in the requirements.txt have to be installed. install_requirements.ipynb can be used to install in an automated way.
-Do not forget the run your codes as administrator.
+Do not forget to run your codes as administrator.